USDA-ARS-GBRU/GuideMaker/README.md

 optional arguments:
   -h, --help            show this help message and exit --genbank GENBANK [GENBANK ...], -i GENBANK [GENBANK ...]
-                        One or more genbank .gbk or gzipped .gbk files for a single genome
+                        One or more genbank .gbk or gzipped .gbk files for a single genome.
+Provide this or GFF and fasta files
+  --fasta FASTA [FASTA ...], -f FASTA [FASTA ...]
+                        One or more fasta or gzipped fasta files for a single genome.
+If using a fasta, a GFF must also be provided but not a genbank file.
+  --gff GFF [GFF ...], -g GFF [GFF ...]
+                        One or more genbank GFF files for a single genome.
+If using a GFF a fasta file must also be provided but not a genbank file.
   --pamseq PAMSEQ, -p PAMSEQ
-                        A short PAM motif to search for, it may use IUPAC ambiguous alphabet
-  --outdir OUTDIR, -o OUTDIR
+                        A short PAM motif to search for, it may use IUPAC ambiguous alphabet --outdir OUTDIR, -o OUTDIR
                         The directory for data output --pam_orientation {5prime,3prime}, -r {5prime,3prime}
-                        PAM position relative to target: 5prime:
-                        [PAM][target], 3prime: [target][PAM].
-For example,
-                        Cas9 is 3prime.
+                        PAM position relative to target: 5prime: [PAM][target], 3prime: [target][PAM].
+For example, Cas9 is 3prime.
 Default: '5prime'.
   --guidelength [10-27], -l [10-27]
                         Length of the guide sequence.
 Default: 20.
-  --lsr [0-27]          Length of a seed region near the PAM site required to
+  --lsr [0-27]          Length of a seed region near the PAM site required to be unique.
-                        be unique.
 Default: 10.
   --dtype {hamming,leven}
                         Select the distance type.
 Default: hamming.
   --dist [0-5]          Minimum edit distance from any other potential guide.
 Default: 2.
   --before [1-500]      keep guides this far in front of a feature.
-Default:
-                        100.
+Default: 100.
-  --into [1-500]        keep guides this far inside (past the start site)of a
+  --into [1-500]        keep guides this far inside (past the start site)of a feature.
-                        feature.
 Default: 200.
   --knum [2-20]         how many sequences similar to the guide to report.
 Default: 5.
   --controls CONTROLS   Number or random control RNAs to generate.
-Default:
-                        1000.
+Default: 1000.
   --threads THREADS     The number of cpu threads to use.
 Default: 2 --log LOG             Log file
   --tempdir TEMPDIR     The temp file directory --restriction_enzyme_list [RESTRICTION_ENZYME_LIST [RESTRICTION_ENZYME_LIST ...]]
                         List of sequence representing restriction enzymes.
 Default: None.
   --filter_by_locus [FILTER_BY_LOCUS [FILTER_BY_LOCUS ...]]
                         List of locus tag.
 Default: None.
   --doench_efficiency_score
-                        Doench et al. 2016 - only for NGG PAM: None.
+                        Doench et al. 2016 - only for NGG PAM: Default: None.
-  --cfd_score           CFD score for assessing off-target activity of gRNAs:
+  --cfd_score           CFD score for assessing off-target activity of gRNAs: Default: None.
-                        None.
-  --keeptemp            Option to keep intermediate files be kept --plot                Option to genereate guidemaker plots --config CONFIG       Path to YAML formatted configuration file, default is
+  --keeptemp            Option to keep intermediate files be kept --plot                Option to genereate guidemaker plots --config CONFIG       Path to YAML formatted configuration file, default is /Users/rivers/Documents/guidemaker/guidemaker/data/config_default.yaml
-                        [Dynamically created path to yaml file] -V, --version         show program's version number and exit
+  -V, --version         show program's version number and exit

 To run the web app locally, in terminal run:
 -----------------------------------------------------------------------